 There is nothing redeeming about a credit card, especially because the interest is usually so incredibly high.
 In addition, you could save and budget for things you typically buy with a credit card.
 Most people only rack up credit card debt because they want instant gratification.

 In addition, car loans are considered bad debt for the principal purpose that cars begin losing value almost immediately.
-Debt on things that lose value quickly, including cars or other electronics that can be financed, is considered under the blanket term, “bad debt.”
-Unsurprisingly, payday loans are also considered bad debts because of their notoriously high-interest rates.
+Loans on things that lose value quickly, including cars or other electronics that can be financed, are considered under the blanket term, “bad debt.”

-You may be feeling out of control with your debt, whether it’s good or bad.
-The main goal is to get your debt prioritized.
-Figure out which of your debts are good debts and which are your bad debts.
+You may be feeling out of control with your loans, whether it’s good or bad.
+The main goal is to get your loans prioritized.
+Figure out which of them are good debts and which are your bad debts.

 Remember those good debts have the likelihood of bringing you in more money in the future, whereas bad debts almost always seem to be digging you further into a debt hole.
-Once you have sorted out and categorized your debts, you can then begin putting together ways to lower your debts in order of importance.
+Once you have sorted out and categorized your loans, you can then begin putting together ways to lower your financial requirements in order of importance.

 Written by John J Scura III, Esq.